Diffusion Approximations for Self-excited Systems with Applications to General Branching Processes: Limit theorems for self-excited dynamical systems

-In this section we provide several limit theorems for shot noise processes, which are widely used to describe the impacts of events of various types on the self-exciting dynamic systems.
-In the $n$-th model, we denote by $S_\mathcal{D}^{(n)}(t):= (S^{(n)}_i(t))_{i\in\mathcal{D}}$ the total impacts at time $t$ of all events of various types with \beqlb S_{i}^{(n)}(t)=\int_0^{t}\int_{\mathbb{U}} \zeta_i(t-s,u)N^{(n)}_i(ds,du),\quad i\in\mathcal{D}. \eeqlb Here we are mainly interested in instantaneous response functions and cumulative response functions.
-Denote by $\{\zeta_{ii}^{(n)}(t):t\geq 0\}$ the mean response function of a type-$i$ event in the $n$-th system with \beqlb \zeta_{ii}^{(n)}(t):= \int_\mathbb{U} \zeta_i(t,u)\nu_i^{(n)}(du). \eeqlb Condition~\ref{Con.PhiH} and Theorem~\ref{MainThm01} imply that external events and triggered events in the $n$-th model arrive at a rate $1$ and $n$ respectively.
-This indicates that the impacts of external events on the system almost can be ignored for large $n$.
-Here we mainly consider the asymptotic behavior of Hawkes shot noise processes.
+In this section we provide several limit theorems for shot noise processes driven by multivariate MHPI-measures, which are widely used to model the impact of events of various types on the underlying dynamical system, e.g., price models \cite{HX2022}, risk reserve models \cite{KluppelbergMikosch1995b}, workload input models \cite{MaulikResnick2003} and so on.
+They also play an important role in establishing diffusion approximations for the general branching particle systems in the next section.
+In the $n$-th model, we denote by $S_\mathcal{D}^{(n)}(t):= (S^{(n)}_i(t))_{i\in\mathcal{D}}$ the total impact of all events of various types at time $t$ with \beqlb S_{i}^{(n)}(t) :=\int_0^{t}\int_{\mathbb{U}} \zeta_i(t-s,u)N^{(n)}_i(ds,du), \eeqlb where $\zeta_i:\mathbb{R}_+\times \mathbb{U}\mapsto \mathbb{R}$, usually known as \textit{shape function} or \textit{response function}, is c\'adl\'ag in time and can be interpreted as the impact of each type-$i$ event on the dynamical system.
+Specially, if $\zeta_i(t,u):= \mathbf{1}_{\{t\geq 0\}}$ for $u\in\mathbb{U}$, the shot noise process $S_\mathcal{D}^{(n)}$ reduces to the embedded point process $N_\mathcal{D}^{(n)}$.

+As a typical application, the shot noise process (\ref{ShotNoiseProcess}) is usually considered as a natural model for the delay in claim settlement.
+Indeed, the process $S_i^{(n)}$ can be interpreted as the amount process of type-$i$ claims, in which the response function, being the form of $\{u_{i,k}(t-\tau_{i,k}):t\geq 0\}$, represents the pay-off process of the $k$-th type-$i$ claim with arrival time $\tau_{i,k}$.
+In particular, if $u_{i,k}$ is a random non-null, finite measure on $\mathbb{R}_+$ with $u_{i,k}(t)=u_{i,k}([0,t])$ for $t\geq 0$, then $S_i^{(n)}$ turns to be the total amount process of type-$i$ claims.
+Moreover, when $u_{i,k}$ is differentiable, it is usual to translate the derivative process of $S_i^{(n)}$ into the total rate at which the insurance company pays to the type-$i$ claims.
+In conclusion, here we are mainly interested in the following two kinds of response functions: \begin{enumerate} \item[$\bullet$] \textit{Cumulative response function}: $\zeta_i$ is non-negative and non-decreasing in time $t$; \item[$\bullet$] \textit{Instantaneous response function}: $\zeta_i$ is non-negative and integrable in time $t$. \end{enumerate}